Ravenbrook/mps/procedure/review.rst

 _`.doc.product`: Product document

   The document developed from the source documents, and offered for review.
 The work under review.
 The changes under review.
-The word product.
+The work product.
+[Much of this procedure has been rephrased in term of reviewing a *change*, since this is a *change review procedure* and the tools, such as GitHub, focus on reviewing change.
+Introducing a new product document is a change.
+RB 2023-01-23]

 _`.doc.record`: Review record